HapaBox Review

 Whether you can withdraw site credit as cash (rather than only re-spend it on more boxes) is also not clearly documented.

 The implication is important: if site credit is not cash-withdrawable, then the only way to extract real-world value from HapaBox is to win something good enough to justify shipping.
 For sub-$50 wins, shipping fees may flip the EV negative once you account for them.
-From a few dozen community-reported shipping complaints across Trustpilot, BetterChecked, and WorthEPenny aggregators, this isn't a rare edge case, it's a structural issue with the product.
+From a few dozen community-reported shipping complaints across public review-site, BetterChecked, and WorthEPenny aggregators, this isn't a rare edge case, it's a structural issue with the product.

 App Store Reality Check